qutech/QuMADA/docs/examples.rst

 	A more precise documentation of the initialize method all inherent attributes is yet to be done.
 For details we recommend to use the generic measurements script as examples

 Another helpful method is the reset() method which works similar to the initialization() method but does no create lists of different parameters types.
 It just ramps all parameters to their starting values.
-Everything that works with QCoDes will work with Qtools as long as you provide the parameters and the metadata object.
+Everything that works with QCoDes will work with QuMADA as long as you provide the parameters and the metadata object.

 Let us create a custom script that repeatedly sweeps a couple of parameters for a specified amount of time as an example.
 If you know all parameters and what to with them in advance you can simply hardcode all the parameters in your measurement script and maybe add a few arguments to adjust the duration of the measurement and the sweeps of the parameters, as you would do it when using QCoDeS.
-However, this is not the QTools way.
-Using Qtools, you can create a flexible and reusable measurement script in the same amount of time.
+However, this is not the QuMADA way.
+Using QuMADA, you can create a flexible and reusable measurement script in the same amount of time.

 .. code-block:: python